-- (1) The pushdown module-checking problem for CTL is 2EXPTIME-complete. - (2) The pushdown module-checking problem for CTL is 3EXPTIME-complete. - (3) The pushdown module-checking problem for CTL is EXPTIME-complete in the size of the given OPD.
+- (1) The pushdown module-checking problem for CTL is 2EXPTIME-complete. - (2) The pushdown module-checking problem for CTL is 3EXPTIME-complete. - (3) The pushdown module-checking problem for both CTL and CTL^{} is EXPTIMEcomplete in the size of the given OPD.

 Proof.
 Claims 1 and 2 directly follow from Theorems 1 and 2.
 Now, let us consider Claim 3.
 First, we note that model checking pushdown systems corresponds to module checking the class of OPD in which there are not environment configurations.
-Moreover, pushdown model checking against alternation-free μ -calculus is known to be EXPTIME-complete also for a fixed formula [Wal96].
-Since CTL^ subsumes the alternation-free mu-calculus, Claim 3 follows from Theorem 1.
+Moreover, pushdown model checking against CTL is known to be EXPTIME-complete also for a fixed formula [2].
+Thus, Claim 3 follows from Theorem 1.